scrapy/scrapy/docs/topics/settings.rst

 Scope: ``scrapy.contrib.memusage``

-Whether to send a memory usage report after each domain has been closed.
+Whether to send a memory usage report after each spider has been closed.

 See :ref:`topics-extensions-ref-memusage`.